Ventilation Definition

 7. Leave the Advanced section as-is for now.
 The features here (air temperature, reference height, roughness length, HVAC sources, included geometry and some other options) are discussed in the Advanced Capabilities section.

 8. Make sure the Run Now checkbox is selected.
 Doing this is helpful in automating your in:Flux workflow.
 With the Run Now check box selected, the simulation will be added to the Simulation Scheduler when the Add Item button is clicked.
 This will be discussed more in Tutorial 4.
-Having Run Now checked will also instantly start the calculation for our single ventilation case.
+With Run Now checked will tell in:Flux to start the calculation for our single ventilation case upon clicking the Add Item button .

 9. Press the Add Item Button